KeyboardKit/KeyboardKit/README.md

 ## Documentation

-The [KeyboardKit documentation][Documentation] contains curated and structured information that makes it easy to overview the various parts of the library, see how the various parts connect to each other etc.
+The KeyboardKit documentation makes it easy to overview the various parts of the library.

-Just download the documentation, extract the zip file and double-tap the `KeyboardKit.doccarchive` file to view the documentation directly in Xcode.
+Just build the documentation directly in Xcode, using the "Product/Build Documentation" command.

 ## 🇸🇪 Localization